Skip to main content

 Background information

-The Government is proposing changes to the NES-PF.
-These changes aim to enable better management of both plantation and exotic carbon forests.
+The Government proposed changes to the NES-PF.
+These changes aimed to enable better management of both plantation and exotic carbon forests.

 In New Zealand, we are seeing greater investment in forestry due to: